wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 	  sudo systemctl stop osisoft.edgedatastore
 	  ```

-2. Once that service has stopped, navigate to the _/usr/share/OSIsoft/EdgeDataStore_ directory and extract your zip or tar file in that directory again using WinSCP, SFTP, or external device.
+2. Once the service has stopped, navigate to the _/usr/share/OSIsoft/EdgeDataStore_ directory and extract your zip or tar file in that directory again using WinSCP, SFTP, or external device.

-### Restore data files
+### Restore backed up data files

 1. Delete the default storage and configuration folders from the _/usr/share/OSIsoft/EdgeDataStore_ directory.
 2. Copy or unzip the backup storage and configuration files into the EdgeDataStore directory.